|

 -

-- We do have Cipresso's wonderful 2006 vintage of Brunello di Montalcino,
+- We did have Cipresso's wonderful 2006 vintage of Brunello di Montalcino,

-a wine which sees about a year in French oak puncheons before being
+a wine which saw about a year in French oak puncheons before being

 racked into large cooperage.
 What makes this fellow's wine